 I am interested in the mechanics of earthquake nucleation as well as the general behavior of faults.
 My current research uses atomic force microscopy, white light interferometry, and nanoindentation to examine the scale dependences of strength and roughness in exhumed faults to determine how stresses are distributed in a fault system.

-Thom, C.A., Brodsky, E.E., Carpick, R.W., Pharr, G.M., Oliver, W.C., and Goldsby, D.L., Nanoscale roughness of natural fault surfaces controlled by scale-dependent yield strength. (submitted to Geophysical Research Letters).
+Thom, C.A., Brodsky, E.E., Carpick, R.W., Pharr, G.M., Oliver, W.C., and Goldsby, D.L., Nanoscale roughness of natural fault surfaces controlled by scale-dependent yield strength. (in revision at Geophysical Research Letters).

 - American Geophysical Union (AGU)